et en

 16-25 3

-Tour of Estonia 2023 is open to UCI World Teams (max 50%), UCI Pro Teams, UCI Continental Teams, UCI Cyclo-Cross Professional Teams and National teams as per UCI CR art.
+Tour of Estonia 2024 is open to UCI World Teams (max 50%), UCI Pro Teams, UCI Continental Teams, UCI Cyclo-Cross Professional Teams and national teams as per UCI CR art.
 2.1.005.
 As per UCI CR art.
 2.2.003 the teams must be formed of minimum 5 and maximum 7 riders.

-Confirmation about accepting the invitation and preliminary registration on correctly filled UCI entry form should be sent by fax or e-mail to the organiser by March 30th 2023 at the latest.
-Final confirmation of starters takes place in Hotel Mercure Tallinn conference hall (address: Lennujaama tee Str 2, Tallinn) on 25.05.2023 at 14:00–16:00.
+Confirmation about accepting the invitation and preliminary registration on correctly filled UCI entry form should be sent by e-mail to the organiser by March 31st, 2024 at the latest.
+Final confirmation of starters takes place in Hotel Mercure conference hall (address: Lennujaama tee Str 2, Tallinn) on 23.05.2024 at 8:00–09:30.

 Race information will be broadcast throughout each stage.
 The allocated frequency will be provided at the team managers’ meeting.